Ninapepite/OpUtilsManager_Container/README.md

 ## usage

-At run the container start oputils service and webserver You can watch the progression with docker logs
+At container running, he start oputils service and webserver You can watch progression with docker logs
 ```
 docker logs container_name
 ```